beiko-lab/arete/README.md

 ### Not Implemented

-When a developer takes over this workflow the following 5 issues are main out-standing development requirements.
+When a developer takes over this workflow the following issues are main out-standing development requirements.

 Conda profile and docker profiles have been tested (docker/singularity is better if possible due to conda fragility).
 Currently mob-suite is the limiting factor as it has occasional failures to install in conda and can't be run in a read-only container right now (see [1](https://github.com/phac-nml/mob-suite/issues/38), [2](https://github.com/phac-nml/mob-suite/issues/82)).
 If you have issues running the workflow as it currently is, use `-profile docker` and just comment out mob-suite [here](https://github.com/fmaguire/arete/blob/master/workflows/pipeline.nf#L164).

+Currently if user doesn't have `sendmail` configured, the workflow will throw an error on completion or failure when trying to send an email to the user, this needs handled more gracefully.

+All inputs for the multiQC report should be being fed to multiQC but it doesn't seem to be incorporating all of them in the report (e.g., QUAST/kraken2).
+This needs explored and fixed.

 They largely weren't done due to being web or galaxy only tools or haven't been conda/containerised obviously yet (CRISPRCaSFinder should be relatively easy).